MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/scope-in-wpa.md

 3. Step for analysts:

     * If you have only one scope (even the default "Global" scope), this is the scope that you will use.
 Skip the rest of these steps.
 You can go to the **Explore** page or the **Queries** page to start your work.
 On those pages, you will see only the data to which your scope grants you access.
-    * If you have more than one scope, the **Scope** drop-down menu at the top of the **Home** page displays the scopes that have been assigned to you.
+    * If you have more than one scope, the **Scope** drop-down menu at the top of the **Home** page displays the scopes that you are linked to.
 Open this menu and select one:

        ![Select a scope](../images/wpa/setup/select-one-no-global.png)

       After you’ve chosen the scope to work with, you can skip the rest of these steps and go to the **Explore** page or the **Queries** page.

-4. If you have a non-analyst role, your choice depends on the role (or roles) that you’ve been assigned:
+4. If you have a non-analyst role, your choice depends on the role (or roles) that you've been assigned:

     * **Both PM and analyst:** If you have both the PM role and an analyst role, the data you see depends on the page that you open.
 Solutions are accessible only in the Global scope.
 A person with both the PM and analyst roles can access solutions in Global scope and access the **Explore** and **Queries** pages in other scopes that they have been granted.
     * **PM only:** PMs do not need to select a scope because they automatically use Global scope.
 If you’re a PM, go to the **Solution** page.